morosanmihail/PacMan-CSharp/README.md

 Contains some sample AI agents, including MCTS, Rules-Based, Neural Networks and Random.

 ## ConsoleSim
-Allows to simulate multiple games of Ms PacMan without a UI.
+Allows the simulation of multiple games of Ms PacMan without a UI.

 ## Simulator
-Allows to simulate multiple games of Ms PacMan with real-time spectating.
+Allows the simulation of multiple games of Ms PacMan with real-time spectating.

 ## PacmanServer
 Used in conjunction with RabbitMQ.
 Allows the distribution of multiple Ms PacMan games over multiple machines.